CRivera19/simplesocialnetwork/README.md

 # simplesocialnetwork
-using basic javascript to create a simple social network
+I am using basic javascript to create a simple social network.

+Common task that need to put in.

+Sign in.
+Database.
+NewsFeed.